George Washington Bridge

 The idea of a bridge across the Hudson River was first proposed in 1906, but it was not until 1925 that the state legislatures of New York and New Jersey voted to allow for the planning and construction of such a bridge.
 Construction on the George Washington Bridge started in September 1927; the bridge was ceremonially dedicated on October 24, 1931, and opened to traffic the next day.
 The opening of the George Washington Bridge contributed to the development of Bergen County, New Jersey, in which Fort Lee is located.
 The upper deck was widened from six to eight lanes in 1946.
-The six-lane lower deck was constructed beneath the existing span from 1959 to 1962 because of increasing traffic flow.
+The six-lane lower deck was constructed beneath the existing span from 1959 to 1962 because of increasing traffic.

-Description
+Design

 The George Washington Bridge was designed by chief civil engineer Othmar Ammann, design engineer Allston Dana, and assistant chief engineer Edward W. Stearns, with Cass Gilbert as consulting architect.
 It connects Fort Lee in Bergen County, New Jersey, with Washington Heights in Manhattan, New York.
 The bridge's construction required 113000 ST of fabricated steel; 28000 ST of wire, stretching 106000 mi; and 20000 ST of masonry.

 Decks

 The bridge carries 14 lanes of traffic, seven in each direction.
-As such, the George Washington Bridge contains more vehicular lanes than any other suspension bridge, and is the world's busiest vehicular bridge.
+As such, the George Washington Bridge contains more vehicular lanes than any other suspension bridge and is the world's busiest vehicular bridge.
 The fourteen lanes of the bridge are split unevenly across two levels: the upper level contains eight lanes while the lower level contains six lanes.
 The upper level opened on October 25, 1931, and is 90 ft wide.
 The upper level originally had six lanes, though two more lanes were added in 1946.
 Although the lower level was part of the original plans for the bridge, it did not open until August 29, 1962.
 The upper level has a vertical clearance of 14 ft, and all trucks and other oversize vehicles must use the upper level.
 Trucks are banned from the lower level, which has a clearance of 13.6 ft.
 All lanes on both levels are 8 ft 6 in wide.
 Vehicles carrying hazardous materials (HAZMATs) are prohibited on the lower level due to its enclosed nature.
-HAZMAT-carrying vehicles may use the upper level, provided that they conform to strict guidelines as outlined in the Port Authority's "Red Book".

-There are two sidewalks on the upper span of the bridge, one on each side.
-However, cyclists and pedestrians can usually only utilize the southern sidewalk, since the northern sidewalk is normally closed.
-The northern sidewalk was temporarily reopened in 2017 while a temporary suicide prevention fence was installed on the southern sidewalk, in preparation for the installation of permanent fences on both sidewalks.
+HAZMAT-carrying vehicles may use the upper level, provided that they conform to strict guidelines as outlined in the Port Authority's "Red Book".There are two sidewalks on the upper span of the bridge, one on each side.
+The northern sidewalk was largely closed after the September 11 attacks; it reopened in 2017 while a temporary suicide prevention fence was installed on the southern sidewalk, in preparation for the installation of permanent fences on both sidewalks.
+Prior to 2023, pedestrians had to traverse a total of 171 steps while using the northern sidewalk.
+As part of a renovation, the steps were replaced by a ramp, and two viewing platforms were added.
+As of 2024, the northern sidewalk is closed at night.